myskilltop/counter-strike_info/rules/general/roster_rules_eng.md

 ## Emergency Additions and Supplements

-> If a team cannot field a full roster due to a serious and unforeseen emergency, it may submit a request for emergency player additions provided supporting documentation is supplied.
+If a team is unable to field a full roster due to a serious and unforeseen emergency, the team has the right to submit an emergency player addition request, subject to the provision of supporting documentation.
->
-> All requests for emergency additions and supporting documents will be reviewed by the tournament administration on a case-by-case basis.
-Decisions regarding emergency additions are made at the discretion of the tournament administration.
+All emergency player addition requests and supporting documentation will be reviewed by the tournament administration on a case-by-case basis.
+Decisions on emergency player addition requests are made at the sole discretion of the tournament administration.
->
-> Restrictions on adding new players continue to apply to emergency additions.
-Any additional restrictions described in these rules may be waived to facilitate the addition.
+Emergency additions remain subject to the restrictions on adding new players.
+Any additional restrictions described in this rulebook may be waived to facilitate the addition.
->
-> If an emergency addition is approved, the team must cover all costs associated with bringing the new player to the event.
+If an emergency addition is approved, all costs associated with transporting the new player to the event must be covered by the team.

 ## Substitutions